 An excellent mid range hotel in Khajuraho at just 1 km from western group of temples.
 The big lawns and the swimming pool is quite impressive.
 Rooms are decent with all good amenities.
 Hotel staff is cordial and supportive.
 Overall a good property to stay in Khajuraho.
 One day tariff is roughly 6000-8000 INR (80-100 US$).

-A beautiful property at very good prices.
+A beautiful property at very good price.
 Western Group of Temples are very close by, at a distance of approximately 1.5 kms.
 This distance doesn’t matter if one has come from a car.
 Size of the rooms is exceptionally bigger than any other property.
-One-day tariff is roughly 3000-5000 INR (40-70 US$).
+One-day tariff is roughly 3000-4000 INR (40-60 US$).

 PANNA NATIONAL PARK